pooyaX14/gluster-hyperconvergence/hyperconvergence-single-node.md

-Once Hosted-engine setup is successfully complete, you can login to the virtualization manager using the IP of the VM
+Once Hosted-engine setup is successfully complete, you can login to the virtualization manager using the IP of the VM.

 ![18](images/image18.png)